react-native-integrate/integrate/website/docs/upgrade/index.md

    `upgrade` command will ask inputs from you on the process if it cannot find in `.upgrade` folder.
    :::
-6. If exists, files in `.upgrade/backup` will be copied to their respective paths.
+6. If exists, files in `.upgrade/imports` will be copied to their respective paths.
+7. If exists, [`.upgrade/upgrade.yml` configuration file](./upgrade/configuration) will be executed.